Lord Monarch

 Lord Monarch (ロードモナーク, Rōdo Monāku) is a real-time strategy war game by Nihon Falcom.
 The game is considered to be part of the Dragon Slayer series.
 It was originally released in 1991 for the NEC PC-9801, ported 1992 to the Super Famicom and 1994 to the Mega Drive.
 In 1997, it was remade for Windows as Lord Monarch Online and released for free in both Japanese, and for the first time, English.
-Lord Monarch is one of the 42 titles included in the Japanese version of the Mega Drive Mini.

 Gameplay

 Super Famicom version

 The Super Famicom version is similar to the Sega Mega Drive version, except there are more themes in addition to the medieval Europe theme.
 There is a futuristic theme with robots, a fast food theme with French fries and soft drinks attacking health food, a Three Kingdoms era theme, and a fairy-tale theme.
 The game is automatically paused until someone presses the Start button, so there is unlimited time for making alliances in the Super Famicom version—until the start button is pressed.
 This mode gives the player the advantage unlike the Sega Mega Drive version because the player may take time to choose a strategically advantageous ally.

 The Super Famicom version of Lord Monarch was one of the few games to support the Super Famicom mouse.

 A later version of the game was broadcast exclusively for Japanese markets via the Super Famicom's Satellaview subunit under the name BS Lord Monarch.